29942016/transmission.d-lib/README.md

 ####Usage:

-put transmission credientials into authentication.php then include 'transd-lib.php' into your application.
+put transmission credentials into authentication.php then include 'transd-lib.php' into your application.

 **example usage:**